rust-lang/book/2018-edition/src/ch02-00-guessing-game-tutorial.md

 catchall value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
 So the program will execute the second arm’s code, `continue`, which means to go to the next iteration of the `loop` and ask for another guess.
-So effectively, the program ignores all errors that `parse` might encounter!
+So, effectively, the program ignores all errors that `parse` might encounter!

 Now everything in the program should work as expected.
 Let’s try it: